 Going to university is an exciting experience, but the process of settling into a new place can bring a rollercoaster ride of emotions.
-Blogger Sammie gives 5 tips for how to deal with stress in Freshers' Week, and the weeks to come.
+Blogger Sammie gives five tips for dealing with stress in Freshers' Week, and the weeks to come.

 You may feel daunted, homesick or maybe just plain overwhelmed in your first few weeks at university, and that is totally normal.
 Between moving into a new home, starting your course and making new friends, it’s no surprise that many of us end up feeling the strain.

 So, what can you do to minimise stress, have plenty of amazing experiences and ensure that you make the most of your first time flying solo?

 We’ve all heard it before, but one of the best ways to bust stress is to ensure that you’re staying healthy.
 You don’t have to give up Dominos or become an elite athlete (breathe a sigh of relief) but ten or twenty minutes of exercise a day can massively benefit your mental health.

 Look for sports taster sessions offered by your Student Union, or maybe keep an eye out for one-off events that don’t require a big commitment.
 A charity dodgeball tournament, for example, provided an awesome opportunity for me and a group of friends to shake off a hangover and bust stress by having a laugh.

 Try new things

 University is the perfect time to pick up a new hobby, try your hand at a different sport or get involved in any number of weird and wonderful societies (Quidditch, anyone?)
 Not only is this a great way to meet like-minded people, it will also ensure that you keep busy outside of the lecture theatre.
 You might find (like me) that you are rubbish at rowing and that musical theatre isn’t your thing, but it’s all about the experience!